Skip to main content

 Too many requests error in Angular

-The Python SDK's Auto polling mode utilizes its polling job in a threading.Thread object.
-If you are running your application behind an uWSGI web server, the auto polling mode may not work as expected because the uWSGI web server disables Python's threading by default.
+The Python SDK's Auto Polling mode runs its polling job in a threading.Thread object.
+If you run your application behind an uWSGI web server, the Auto Polling mode may not work as expected because the uWSGI web server disables Python's threading by default.
 Please enable threading or switch to another polling mode in this case.